bhaveshittadwar/distributed-kanban-board/README.md

 - Create boards with multiple columns
 - Add, edit, and move cards between columns
 - See live updates when other users make changes
-- (Drag‑and‑drop support will be added in Phase 2)
+- (Drag‑and‑drop support will be added later)

 ---